tauthethirtythird/io_qp2_rule_kor/readme.md

 > Only mod that can give a more positive effect after the player reaeches a certain skill level

 ### Duo (The Lovers)

+> Love, and resign yourself to the fate of another.

 - Players with supporter can invite others to play with themselves in this two-player mode
 - To the perspective of one person, most output values will be halved, for example sent attacks and accumulated experience etc.